 The District Council will seek to secure new housing development which adequately addresses the housing need of the District, namely:

+- Family housing of 3 bedrooms or more

-- Smaller houses of 2 bedrooms or less. - Housing for the elderly and disabled population.
+- Smaller houses of 2 bedrooms or less.

+- Housing for the elderly and disabled population.